-Data Integrity: You can specify data integrity with the LO_HIGH_INTEG and LO_MODERATE_INTEG create flags, by calling the IfxLobDescriptor.setCreateFlags() method.
-For more information, see "Setting
+Data integrity: You can specify data integrity with the LO_HIGH_INTEG and LO_MODERATE_INTEG create flags, by calling the IfxLobDescriptor.setCreateFlags() method.
+For more information, see "Set create flags" on page 4-46.

-Create Flags" on page 4-47.

 An sbpage is the unit of allocation for smart large object data, which is stored in the user-data area of an sbspace.
 The structure of an sbpage in the sbspace determines how much data integrity the database server can provide.
 The database server uses the page header and trailer to detect incomplete writes and data corruption.